 If you are interested in being added to the NCBWG email list, contact Mary Frazer (email@example.com)

-Questions about bat houses or if you found a sick or injured bat, click here.
+Questions about bat houses or sick/injured bats, click here.

 Bats and COVID-19: Currently, activities requiring direct contact with bats are restricted.
-See our Resources page for more information on bats, coronoviruses, and restrictions on activities.
+See our Resources page for more information on bats, coronaviruses, and restrictions on activities.